astarte-platform/astarte/doc/pages/user/045-device_errors.md

 ## `mapping_not_found`

 The path received in the message can't be found in the interface mappings.
-This could be the result of the device having a more recent version of the inteface than the one installed in the realm or an interface with the same name and version but different contents.
+This could be the result of the device having a more recent version of the interface than the one installed in the realm or an interface with the same name and version but different contents.

 ## `interface_loading_failed`